ilosvideos/api-docs/source/includes/v2/_opensearch.md

 # OpenSearch

-[OpenSearch](http://www.opensearch.org/Home) is a collection of technologies that allow publishing of search results in a format suitable for syndication and aggregation.
+<a href="http://www.opensearch.org/Home" target="_blank">OpenSearch</a> is a collection of technologies that allow publishing of search results in a format suitable for syndication and aggregation.
 It is a way for websites and search engines to publish search results in a standard and accessible format.

 **TODO: does this need to be under v2?
 How will this work with the new api keys and no more organization keys?**